-Your benefit rate will depend on the maximum and minimum dollar amounts that are in place at the time you become unable to work.
+Your benefit rate will depend on the maximum and minimum dollar amounts that are in place at the time you become incapable to work.

 What Types of Workers’ Compensation Benefits Are Available to Injured Workers?

-Many times, injured workers are not aware of the various workers’ compensation benefits that are available under Pennsylvania law.
-Our work accident attorneys at Marzzacco Niven & Associates handle hundreds of workers’ compensation claims per year.
+Many times, injured workers are not aware of the various compensation benefits that are available under Pennsylvania law.
+Our work accident attorneys at Marzzacco Niven & Associates handle hundreds of workers compensation cases per year.
 You can be confident that you’re receiving the full amount you deserve with us by your side.

 Depending on the facts of your case, you may be entitled to the following types of benefits:

 - Medical benefits, including ER visits, doctor’s visits, medications, home modifications, rehabilitation, and more

 - Temporary partial disability benefits

 - Benefits for disfigurement or a specific loss

 Your disability benefits will depend on the nature of your injuries or illness.
 Your treating physician will determine your disability status in an impairment rating evaluation or independent medical evaluation (IME).